 Place a non-stick shallow 10-inch pie dish in an oven and heat to 225C.
 Remove the dish from the oven and add a generous glug of olive oil and, if using, the rosemary leaves.
 Return the dish to the oven and allow the leaves to sizzle in the oil for a couple of minutes.

-Remove the dish and quickly add some of the batter to a thickness of about half a centimetre.
-Return the it to the oven and bake for 15 minutes.
+Remove the dish, stir the batter to ensure that all the elements are mixed together again and quickly pour half of it into the dish to a thickness of about half a centimetre.
+Return it to the oven and bake for 15 minutes..

-When the cecina, is golden, remove from the oven.
-Sprinkle over some sea salt flakes and some rosemary sprigs (optional) followed by a drizzle of olive oil.
+When the cecina, is golden, remove the pan from the oven and sprinkle over some sea salt flakes and more rosemary leaves (if using).
 Cut into slices and serve immediately.